zotanmew/sidebery/README.md

 ## Donate

-You can donate to this project, which will motivate me to answer questions, fix reported bugs, implement requested features and generally will speed up development process.
+You can donate (only crypto options) to this project, which will motivate me to answer questions, fix reported bugs, implement requested features and generally will speed up development process.

+You can also donate to resolving a specific issue (feature request or bug report).
+To do this, message me to [maxbadryzlov@gmail.com](mailto:maxbadryzlov@gmail.com), we discuss the issue and its possible resolution, and I'll spend my time on that issue after donation.

 Thank you.

 <details><summary><b> Bitcoin (BTC) </b></summary>